abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/cassendra/installation.md

 ---

 ## Apache Cassandra Installation on SUSE VM

-This guide provides step-by-step instructions to install **Apache Cassandra 5.0.5** on a SUSE Linux VM.
+This guide will help you install **Apache Cassandra** on a SUSE Linux virtual machine.
+Cassandra is a highly scalable NoSQL database designed for high availability and fault tolerance.

 ### Update System Packages
+Updating system packages ensures that your system has the latest security patches and dependencies required for Cassandra.

 ```console
 sudo zypper refresh